LetsStreamIt/session-service/README.md

 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=LetsStreamIt_session-service&metric=sqale_index)](https://sonarcloud.io/summary/new_code?id=LetsStreamIt_session-service)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=LetsStreamIt_session-service&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=LetsStreamIt_session-service)

-Session Service is responsible to manage a Youtube streaming session.
+Session Service is responsible for managing a Youtube streaming session.

 It ensures synchronized video playback, in response to play and stop performed by the users.
-It also contains a chat through which users can communicate each other.
+It also manages a chat through which users can communicate each other while watching the video.

 ## Technologies